iamcryptoki/snowden-archive/README.md

 If you notice something is missing or wrong, please file an issue, tweet at [@iamcryptoki](https://twitter.com/iamcryptoki), or send me an <a href="mailto:&#x68;&#x65;&#x6c;&#x6c;&#x6f;&#x40;&#x63;&#x72;&#x79;&#x70;&#x74;&#x6f;&#x6b;&#x69;&#x2e;&#x66;&#x72;">email</a>.

+## SIDtoday Files

+The SIDtoday folder is an updated fork of First Look Media's [sidtoday](https://github.com/firstlookmedia/sidtoday) repository.

 ## Timeline of Revelations (2013-2017)

 ### 2013